Freetz/freetz/make/README.md

      - [Known open ports](../docs/make/nmap.md#known-open-ports)

   * **<u>noip 2.1.9-1 (binary only)</u><a id='noip'></a>**<br>
     This is No-IP.com's dynamic DNS update client.
 When configured correctly, the client will check the local IP address at a given time interval for any changes.
-If the local IP address has changed it will notify the DNS servers at No-IP.com and update the IP corresponding to your No-IP/No-IP+
+If the local IP address has changed it will notify the DNS servers at No-IP.com and update the IP corresponding to your No-IP/No-IP+ hostname.

   * **[NTFS-3G 2017.3.23 (binary only)](../docs/make/ntfs.md)<a id='ntfs'></a>**<br>
     The NTFS-3G driver is an open source, freely available read/write NTFS driver for Linux, FreeBSD, OS X, and NetBSD.
 It provides safe and fast handling of the Windows XP, Windows Server 2003, Windows 2000 and Windows Vista file systems.
 Most POSIX file system operations are supported, with the exception of full file ownership and access right support.
 This binary is needed for ntfs automount feature thus there is no webinterface.